-CO2e emissions and removals from Net Forest Growth are also generated from enterprise systems that facilitate long term Forest Management.
+CO2e emissions and removals from Net Forest Growth are also generated from enterprise systems that facilitate long term forest management.
 These systems include geographic information systems (GIS), enhanced forest inventory, growth, and yield models (G&Y), and forest management planning software.
 The same systems that calculate forest inventory, growing stock, and calculate annual allowable harvest levels, are used to estimate the net forest carbon emissions.
 A detailed description of the process to determine the change in CO2e emissions from Net Forest Growth are described in Appendix C and in the 2020 QES available online.

-6.6.
-EXCLUSIONS
+6.6 EXCLUSIONS

-straw, bagasse, and South American pulp.
-Wood Verification of emissions using PAS2060:2014 requires 95 per cent of emissions to be included fibre sourced in the Irving Supply Chain has a and allows for the exclusion of minor emissions lower impact compared to "tree-free" fibre sources, less than 1 per cent.
-For completeness and to and a similar impact compared to post-consumer produce a conservative estimate of emissions, the (recycled) fibre.
-A summary of this analysis can be Supply Chain has included all emissions sources found in the 2020 Forest Products Sustainability Report (JDIL 2020). investigated, including those emissions that are less than 1 per cent.
-A listing of each emission In addition to the fibre supplied by local, source is presented in Appendix B. sustainably managed forests, the Supply Chain The following Scope 3 emissions outlined in sources eucalyptus pulp from South American WRI 2011 are excluded.
-The Supply Chain does producers for a portion of its fibre supply. not include any franchises (Category 14), or These sources are Forest Stewardship Council investments (Category 15).
-Therefore, no emissions (FSC) certified, indicating that no natural forest from Category 14 or 15 are reported. conversion to plantation has occurred since 1994 (FSC 2015).
-Following the International Panel on The Boundary of this Declaration of Carbon Climate Change guidance (IPCC 2003), emissions from land conversion reach an equilibrium after 20 years, therefore emissions from land conversion in the purchased pulp Supply Chain do not occur within the Boundary.
+Verification of emissions using PAS2060:2014 requires 95 per cent of emissions to be included and allows for the exclusion of minor emissions less than one per cent.
+For completeness and to produce a conservative estimate of emissions, the Supply Chain has included all emissions sources investigated, including those emissions that are less than one per cent.
+A listing of each emission source is presented in Appendix B.

+The following Scope 3 emissions outlined in WRI 2011 are excluded.
+The Supply Chain does not include any franchises (Category 14), or investments (Category 15).
+Therefore, no emissions from Category 14 or 15 are reported.

-Neutrality ends at the point of sale to third parties.
-Therefore, the processing of sold products (Category 10), the use of sold products (Category 11) and end-of-life treatment of sold products (Category 12) are excluded.
-The Boundary was defined to provide a complete record of the Any future changes to reporting standards or emissions within the equity control of Irving.
-Due control method (e.g. operational control) that to the integrated nature of the Supply Chain, require reporting beyond the Boundary as currently emissions from the processing of sold products are defined may impact the Declaration of Carbon substantially reported as Scope 1 and 2 emissions.
-Neutrality in future years.
+The boundary of this Declaration of Carbon Neutrality ends at the point of sale to third parties.
+Therefore, the processing of sold products (Category 10), the use of sold products (Category 11) and end-oflife treatment of sold products (Category 12) are excluded.
+The boundary was defined to provide a complete record of the emissions within the equity control of Irving.
+Due to the integrated nature of the Supply Chain, emissions from the processing of sold products are substantially reported as Scope 1 and 2 emissions.